 You must also be on the specialist register to take up a job as a substantive (permanent), honorary or fixed term NHS consultant.

-What's set out below are the ways in which you can demonstrate the appropriate level of knowledge and skills for full or specialist registration.
-The GMC will also ask for other evidence to support your application - for example, evidence of your English language skills and evidence of an internship period.
+What's set out below are the ways in which you can demonstrate the level of knowledge and skills needed for medical or specialist registration.
+The GMC will also ask for other evidence to support your application - for example, evidence of your knowledge of English and evidence of an internship period.
 From June 2018, applicants will need to have their qualifications verified independently before the GMC will grant an application for registration.
 You must have an acceptable overseas medical qualification to apply for GMC registration.

-Doctors who are either EEA nationals or have European Community rights, and have a primary qualification acceptable to the GMC and/or certain EEA specialist qualifications, may be eligible for automatic mutual recognition of their qualifications by the GMC, for entry to the medical register and/or specialist register.
-Please see the GMC website for information about applying for mutual recognition and about mutual recognition for specialist registration.
+EEA nationals who have a primary qualification acceptable to the GMC and/or certain EEA specialist qualifications, may be eligible for automatic mutual recognition of their qualifications by the GMC.

 The PLAB test